What to Expect at an Audiology Visit

 Knowing the degree of hearing loss determines the appropriate type of rehabilitative approach.
 Mild, moderate and sometimes severe degrees of hearing loss may be helped by traditional hearing aids, while severe and profound losses can often be surgically managed with a cochlear implant.
 Unilateral (affects only one ear) or conductive (involves the structures of the middle ear) hearing losses may be treated surgically or with certain types of hearing aids or implantable devices.

 Infants and young children need to be tested by audiologists who are specially trained in pediatric testing techniques.
-The UNC Hospitals pediatric audiologists are recognized both statewide and nationally for their contributions to the field of Pediatric Audiology.
+The UNC Medical Center pediatric audiologists are recognized both statewide and nationally for their contributions to the field of Pediatric Audiology.

 Testing of adults may include otoscopic examination in which the audiologist looks into the ear with a light to see if wax that may affect the hearing test is present, assessment of hearing sensitivity using earphones and bone conducted sounds, and evaluation of speech understanding.
 Otoacoustic emissions and immittance may be indicated for adults as well.